 What Is Negligent Security?

-Property owners, including apartment complex owners, have a duty to protect the residents from foreseeable crimes.
+Property owners, including apartment complex owners, must protect the residents from foreseeable crimes.
 Generally, landlords don’t have to protect tenants from criminal activity in which they were involved or a situation where the tenant is the victim of a targeted crime.
 If you’ve been injured in a crime at your apartment complex, you must prove that the criminal act was foreseeable by the apartment complex’s owner, and as the result of a random act by a criminal.
 You will also need to prove that the owner failed to take steps to protect residents from the known danger.

 For example, suppose multiple victims have been sexually assaulted in a dark stairway leading to second-story apartments, and the owner knows about the assault.
 If the owner fails to install security cameras and adequate lighting to protect tenants, victims might have a claim for compensation against the owner for sexual assault.
 Another sexual assault could occur in the same stairway without the owner taking reasonable steps to protect residents.
 Other common examples of negligent security include failure to install: